Financial Services Industry Joins the Texting Generation

 Using the app, customers can securely send Betterment’s team of financial experts any financial question at any time.
 The firm says the new feature expands on its commitment to deliver a personalized experience for customers.

-A month earlier, Morgan Stanley Wealth Management announced a partnership with communications technology company Twilio that will enable Morgan Stanley advisors to text with clients.
+A month earlier, Morgan Stanley Wealth Management announced it will enable Morgan Stanley advisors to text with clients.

 Morgan Stanley says client texting is one of several initiatives it’s launching to align compliant financial advisor-client communications with the way people communicate today.
 It’s part of a comprehensive digital strategy designed to help financial advisors deepen and broaden their client relationships.